Kids and dads both love Father’s Day.

 Directions

-Begin to make the popsicle by gluing the red piece to the top of the blue bottom.
+First, encourage your child to begin by making the popsicle, gluing the red piece to the top of the blue bottom.

-Next, glue the eyes on the red part, just above the mouth.
+Now, help your child take the eyes and glue them on the red part, just above the mouth.

-Place the light blue shadow pieces in the middle of the popsicle, spanning over the white and blue pieces.
+Guide your child to place the light blue shadow pieces in the middle, spanning over the white and blue pieces.

-Place the popsicle stick in the middle and bottom of the popsicle and glue it to the back.
+Place the popsicle stick piece in the middle and bottom of the popsicle, and glue it to the back.

 Take the completed popsicle and glue it to the left side of a colored piece of paper.